-NQF should disseminate Scientific Methods Panel guidance to standing committees and measure developer community.

-If the SMP recommends that changes be made to the NQF Measure Evaluation Criteria and CSAC approves, NQF can utilize its existing measure developer webinars as educational opportunities to review updates within the measure evaluation criteria, guidance document, and measure developer guidebook.
+NQF should disseminate Scientific Methods Panel guidance to standing committees and measure developer community opportunities to review updates within the measure evaluation criteria, guidance document, and measure developer guidebook.
 NQF could use the Standing Committee Guidebook and standing committee orientation meetings to share updated guidance to NQF committees and ensure newer guidance is applied across committees.
 All changes to criteria and guidance can also be shared via public commenting periods to ensure broader stakeholder input.
 If the SMP guidance leads to NQF criteria changes, then all these mechanisms can be used to share updated NQF guidance.